weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 ### Task 2 - Create a Custom Receive Connector

-In this task, you will use the Exchange admin center on the Exchange Server VM (LON-EX1) to create a custom receive connector.
+Adatum has Microsoft Exchange Server 2019 installed on the Exchange Server VM (LON-EX1).
+In this task, you will use the Exchange admin center for Exchange Server 2019 to create a custom receive connector for Adatum's on-premises Exchange deployment.

 1. Switch to the Exchange Server VM (LON-EX1) and log on as Adatum’s **Administrator** account with a password of **Pa55w.rd**.